 “Just Zaleos,” he insisted.
 “I’m master of none now.”

-“Did you save me from drowning down by the beach?”
+“Did you save me from drowning down by the beach?” she asked.

 He smiled, revealing beautiful straight teeth that only seemed whiter against his dark skin.
 “I heard you cry out to Him as the waves swept you away.
-The one who flies on dark wings came for you, but I said to him, ‘Brother, have you not claimed enough lives from that ship?
+The one who flies on dark wings came for you but I said to him, ‘Brother, have you not claimed enough lives from that ship?
 Will you not show mercy to this one, so young and yet so brave to strike out on her own with only a prayer in her heart to warm and guide her?’

 And he told me this, ‘Her kind betrayed your people and drove them from their homes, repaying kindness and hospitality with cunning knives in the back.
 Yet you would have me grant them mercy?’